 Continue cooking for another five minutes, then put in bowls or serving dishes.

 Serve with some spoonfuls of single cream and buck's-horn plantain, and garnish with a few leaves of curly leaf parsley.

 One year ago:

-This goes to Deb from Kahakai Kitchen who's hosting the weekly event Souper Sundays (now Soup, Salad and Sammie Sundays).
+This goes to Deb from Kahakai Kitchen who's hosting the weekly event Souper Sundays.

 This also goes to No Croutons Required with theme creamy soups.

 Recipe: Scrambled eggs with pennyroyal and buck's-horn plantain